ToneAPI/pulse/README.md

 - Upper statbox values have been zeroed out, these don't yet work and are set to 0 to avoid confusion.

+### `Time`

+- Kills by Class shows kills by Pilot and Titan on a piechart.
+- Kills by Titan shows kills by all Titan classes on a piechart.
+- Kills by Gamemode shows kills on each gamemode played on a piechart.

 ### `Pilot Weapons`

 - shows total accumulated kills per weapon under Total Kills.
+- shows deaths with given weapon equipped under Deaths with Weapon.

 ### `Titans`